OGame: Resources

 There are three main resources: Metal, Crystal and Deuterium.

 The three main resources (Metal, Crystal, Deuterium) can be created via mines or money.
 There are separate mines for each resource which can be upgraded to produce the resources faster.
 These resources are used for making buildings, ships, defenses and for researching technology.
 To run the mines, energy is needed.
 Energy is produced by creating the following: solar plant, solar satellites (available via shipyard), and fusion reactor (converts a specified amount of deuterium into energy).
 These buildings can also be upgraded to produce more energy.

-Dark Matter, however, cannot be created (Only can be purchased with money payments).
+Dark Matter, however, cannot be created.
 Fleets can be sent out on expeditions to search for it.
 It can also be bought with real money.
 Dark Matter is used to "call a trader" who trades the main three resources, to buy an officer, or move an existing planet.

 Deuterium is the most particularly valuable resource because it seconds as fuel for ships.
 The bigger the fleet of ships, the more fuel is required to travel certain distances.
 Players with large fleets will find themselves selling their Metal and Crystal to buy Deuterium, as Deuterium mines are very expensive to upgrade along with maintaining a large fleet.